Skip to page content

 About this Artist

-Violinist and violist Yura Lee is one of the most versatile and artists in the world.
-She is one of the few musicians in the world that has mastery of both violin and viola and actively performs both instruments equally.
-In her over two-decade-long career that has taken her all over the world, she has–both as a soloist and as a chamber musician–captivated audiences with music from baroque to modern.
+Violinist and violist Yura Lee is one of the most versatile artists in the world.
+She is one of the few musicians who has mastery of both violin and viola and actively performs the instruments equally.
+In her career of more than two decades that has taken her around the globe, she has—both as a soloist and as a chamber musician—captivated audiences with music from the Baroque to the modern eras.

-Lee was the only first prize winner awarded across four categories at the 2013 ARD Competition in Germany.
-She has won top prizes for both violin and viola in numerous other competitions, including first prize and audience prize at the 2006 Leopold Mozart Competition (Germany), first prize at the 2010 UNISA International Competition (South Africa), first prize at the 2013 Yuri Bashmet International Competition (Russia), and top prizes in Indianapolis (USA), Hannover (Germany), Kreisler (Austria), and Paganini (Italy) Competitions.
+Lee was the only first-prize winner awarded across four categories at the 2013 ARD International Music Competition in Germany.
+She has won top prizes for both violin and viola in numerous other competitions, including first prize and audience prize at the 2006 Leopold Mozart Competition (Germany), first prize at the 2010 UNISA International Competition (South Africa), first prize at the 2013 Yuri Bashmet International Competition (Russia), and top prizes in the Indianapolis (US), Hannover (Germany), Kreisler (Austria), and Paganini (Italy) competitions.

-Lee was nominated and represented by Carnegie Hall for its European Concert Hall Organization series.
-For this series, she gave recitals at Carnegie Hall’s Weill Recital Hall, Wigmore Hall (London), Symphony Hall (Birmingham, UK), Musikverein (Vienna), Mozarteum (Salzburg), Palais des Beaux-Arts (Brussels), Concertgebouw (Amsterdam), Stockholm Konserthus, Athens Concert Hall, and Cologne Philharmonie.
+Lee was nominated and represented by Carnegie Hall for the European Concert Hall Organization series, giving recitals at Carnegie Hall’s Weill Recital Hall, Wigmore Hall (London), Symphony Hall (Birmingham, UK), Musikverein (Vienna), Mozarteum (Salzburg), Palais des Beaux-Arts (Brussels), Concertgebouw (Amsterdam), Stockholm Konserthus, Athens Concert Hall, and Cologne Philharmonie.

-As a soloist, Lee has appeared with many major orchestras, including New York Philharmonic, Chicago Symphony, Baltimore Symphony, Cleveland Orchestra, Detroit Symphony, San Francisco Symphony, Los Angeles Philharmonic, to name a few.
-As a chamber musician, Lee regularly takes part in the Salzburg Festival, Verbier Festival, La Jolla SummerFest, Seattle Festival, Caramoor Festival, Kronberg Festival, Aspen Music Festival, among others.
-Lee is currently a member of the Chamber Music Society of Lincoln Center in New York City, and the Boston Chamber Music Society.
+As a soloist, Lee has appeared with the New York Philharmonic, Chicago Symphony , Baltimore Symphony, The Cleveland Orchestra, Detroit Symphony, San Francisco Symphony, and Los Angeles Philharmonic, to name a few.
+As a chamber musician, Lee regularly takes part in the Salzburg Festival, Verbier Festival, La Jolla SummerFest, Seattle Festival, Caramoor Festival, Kronberg Festival, and Aspen Music Festival, among others.
+She is a member of the Chamber Music Society of Lincoln Center and the Boston Chamber Music Society.

-Lee studied at the Juilliard School (New York City), New England Conservatory (Boston), Salzburg Mozarteum (Austria), and Kronberg Academy (Germany).
-Her main teachers were Namyoon Kim, Dorothy DeLay, Hyo Kang, Miriam Fried, Paul Biss, Thomas Riebl, Ana Chumachenko, and Nobuko Imai.
+Yura Lee studied at The Juilliard School, New England Conservatory, Salzburg Mozarteum, and Kronberg Academy (Germany).
+Her main teachers were Namyoon Kim, Dorothy DeLay, Hyo Kang, Miriam Fried, Paul Biss, Thomas Riebl, Ana Chumachenco, and Nobuko Imai.

-Lee plays a fine Giovanni Grancino violin kindly loaned to her through the Beares International Violin Society by generous sponsors.
-For viola, she plays an instrument made in 2002 by Douglas Cox, who resides in Vermont.
-Lee lives in Portland, Oregon and Los Angeles, California where she is a member of the faculty at the USC Thornton School of Music.
+Lee plays a Giovanni Grancino violin kindly loaned to her through Beare’s International Violin Society by generous sponsors.
+For viola, she plays an instrument made in 2002 by Douglas Cox of Vermont.
+Lee lives in Portland, OR, and Los Angeles, where she is a member of the faculty at the USC Thornton School of Music.